 These two little Bug-gers look like they are having a good time collecting honey in Lakehouse Garden.

 I'm sure you noticed the print out for Buzzy in the pictures above.
 It's my FREE gift to you for visiting and following along in the fun.
 Download and print it by clicking here.
-I've also added it to my Craftsy shop as a FREE pattern if you would like to save it there.
-CLICK HERE to go to the Craftsy pattern.

 Don't forget to share your Save the Bees blocks once they are finished.
 You can do that in the SewQuilty Facebook Group.